rferguson22/Gaussian-Process/README.md

-This branch is only used to make the pseudodata testing code and results, as shown in our paper, accessible.
+This branch is only used to make the pseudodata testing code and results accessible.
 Please use the master branch for running your own GP fits.